Gibberlings3/transitions/transitions/readme.transitions.english.txt

-v2.1 - allows quick transition to end of SoD even when EET isn't loaded (thank you Baptor for the idea) and a small update to accommodate BG1RE changes v2.2 - fixed bugs with regions and global setting v2.3 - BG2 fix of 2.6 changes and one script omission
+v2.1 - allows quick transition to end of SoD even when EET isn't loaded (thank you Baptor for the idea) and a small update to accommodate BG1RE changes v2.2 - fixed bugs with regions and global setting v2.3 - BG2 fix of 2.6 changes and one script omission v2.4 - Fix for Belt's dialogue when Kivan is present and resolution of compatibility issues with EndlessBG1

 ------------------------------------------------------------------------
 LEGAL INFORMATION